Areas of Focus

 Over the first two years of the program, 300 students will be invited to participate, with tuition costs covered through the grant.
 Students who complete each course will have the opportunity to train in one or more supply chain topics/courses with a goal of receiving an industry-recognized certification for the selected area(s).

-*This program is currently tuition-free for 16-24 year-old residents of Fulton, DeKalb, Clayton, Cobb, Gwinnett, Coweta, Douglas, Fayette, Henry, and Rockdale counties or 16-24 year-old active duty military members who will be moving to one of these counties.
-16-24 year-old residents of other metro-Atlanta counties may apply and be charged $100 per course upon acceptance.
+*This program is currently open to and tuition-free for 16-24 year-old residents of Fulton, DeKalb, Clayton, Cobb, Gwinnett, Coweta, Douglas, Fayette, Henry, counties or active duty/veterans who will be moving to one of these counties.
+Residents of Newton, Walton, Jasper, Morgan and Rockdale who are accepted will be in the Summer/Fall 2017 pilot program which is limited to the first 100 qualified applicants.
+The age requirement is waived for the first 100 accepted into the Newton, Walton, Jasper, Morgan and Rockdale Summer/Fall 2017 pilot program.
+(16-24 year-old residents of other metro-Atlanta counties may apply and be charged $100 per course upon acceptance.)
 Active duty service members interested in participating in the LEAP courses as part of the VET2 program should contact James.Wilburn@pe.gatech.edu.

 Four main areas of instruction will be covered, based on input received from supply-chain intensive companies based in Atlanta, including Coca-Cola and UPS.